varun2407/threejs-heart/README.md

 ## Check it out at: https://varun2407.github.io/threejs-heart/

 ### Introduction:
 The project is a visualization of the human heart using Three.JS.
 While starting out, we used a model from https://encephalostudios.com/portfolio.html, but separating the components using Blender turned out to be quite challenging.
 We then switched to a different model from https://sketchfab.com/feed (Suggested by another team).
 We separated the components using Blender, and tried simulating the heartbeat.
-We started by animating the left atrium to beat at 60Hz.
+We started by studying resources from: https://www.nhlbi.nih.gov/health/heart/heart-beats to see what components interact in the process and tried creating an interactive simulation.

 ### Future Enhancements:
 As per our original proposal, we planned to help visually understand what affects the flow rates in the human heart when elements are introduced such as blockages and faulty valves.